T&T U-17 Women eliminated from WCQ series after 3-1 loss to Jamaica

-The Trinidad and Tobago Women’s National Under-17 Team were dumped from the Uruguay 2018 World Cup qualifying series within even facing CONCACAF opposition, as the junior Women Soca Warriors were eliminated after a 3-1 loss to Jamaica today at the Stade Sylvio Cator in Haiti.
+The Trinidad and Tobago Women’s National Under-17 Team was dumped from the Uruguay 2018 World Cup qualifying series without even facing CONCACAF opposition.
+The junior Women Soca Warriors were eliminated after a 3-1 loss to Jamaica today at the Stade Sylvio Cator in Haiti.

 It was a humiliating return for the women’s programme, which seemed to be set for take-off in January when the Trinidad and Tobago Football Association (TTFA) hired vaunted Italian coach Carolina Morace and a foreign contingent that included assistants Nicola Williams, Elisabetta Bavagnoli and Manuela Tesse.
 The overall package of the women’s coaches was rumoured to be US$24,000 per month.